 - Urban planning and construction planning software

-Urban planning apps by and large aim to help government bodies, real estate companies, and communities get on the same page.
+Urban planning apps, by and large, aim to help government bodies, real estate companies, and communities get on the same page.
 Where would it be optimal to build a property?
 Which kind of property would a certain area most benefit from?
-What’s the process of getting all necessary permits to start the construction?
+What’s the process of getting all the necessary permits to start the construction?
 These are the questions this kind of software helps answer.

 - Assistance for real estate agents

-Generally, apps like these make it easier for agents to keep track of their clients, communicate with them, managing documents, etc. Connecteam is a good example.
+Generally, apps like these make it easier for agents to keep track of their clients, communicate with them, manage documents, etc. Connecteam is a good example.

 Analyzing the industry trends, historical data, and other factors is what usually goes into assigning a certain value to a house.
 Complex calculations like these can take a lot of work to do manually.
 HouseCanary, which is a home valuation app, utilizes the power of AI to help agents evaluate properties much faster.